ricardoom/dominotrono/content/custom/wd.md

       loading="lazy"
       data-src="https://res.cloudinary.com/toupeeproofbullets/image/upload/f_auto,q_auto,w_auto/v1686866819/bronte/rowItemExpanded.webp"
       alt="an image of the completed design"
-      figcaption="This screen conveys all possible meta-data to the administrator as to the current state of all published versions of a given chapter of an Epub.
-Previously the user was compelled to visit an entirely separate part of the app to complete or manage publications." class="details-grid__fiftyWords big-image"
+      figcaption="This screen conveys the array of meta-data available to the administrator as to the current state of all published versions of a given chapter of an Epub." class="details-grid__fiftyWords big-image"
       >}}